-It is the policy of [District/School name] that no guarantee is implied by this plan of an ideal emergency response and incident management system.
+It is the policy of school that no guarantee is implied by this plan of an ideal emergency response and incident management system.
 As personnel and resources may be overwhelmed, [School name] can only endeavor to make every reasonable effort to manage the situation with the resources and information available at the time.